posit-dev/orbital/README.rst

 Mustela
 =======

-Turns SKLearn predictions into SQL queries.
+Convert SKLearn pipelines into SQL queries for execution in a database without the need for a Python environment.

 See `examples` directory for example pipelines.